-Conduct tactical drill brief and shoot house safety rules

-- a.
-Dept. shooting policy

 - b.
-Flash sight picture
+Each student forms up in front of a target.
+With a controller to keep the shooter aligned with the other shooters

 - c.
-9-10 ring accuracy
+All shooters will move straight forward and shoot at paper targets

+- 1) Start 15 yards from the targets walk forward to 3 yards

+- 2) Accelerated pairs or a Failure drill

 - d.
-Accelerated pairs and how to asses between shots
+Shooters will step 3 paces off target center and move forward at a oblique angels and shoot at paper targets

+- 1) Start 10 yards from the targets walk forward to 3 yards

+- 2) Accelerated pairs or Failure drill

 - e.
-Assessments between accelerated pairs
+Shooters will step 3 paces off target center and move forward at oblique angels and shoot at 2 paper targets

+- 1) Start 10 yards from the targets walk forward to 3 yards

+- 2) Accelerated pairs or Failure drill

 - f.
+Goal of the drill

+- 1) Come on target and shoot while moving forward

+- 2) Move straight and at oblique angles

+- D. Building entry tactical drill (building off of previous tactical drill)

+- 1. Conduct tactical drill brief and shoot house safety rules

+- 1. Dept. shooting policy

+- 2. Flash sight picture

+- 3. 9-10 ring accuracy

+- 4. Accelerated pairs and how-to asses between shots

+- 5. Assessments between accelerated pairs

-Assessments after threat has stopped
+- 6. Assessments after threat has stopped

-- g.
-Internal communication (communication between officers/suspects/victims at scene)
+- 7. Internal communication (communication between officers/suspects/victims at scene)

-- h.
-External communication (via radio or landline, for supplemental information/requesting additional recourses; supervisor, RA, etc.
+- 8. External communication (via radio or landline, for supplemental information/requesting additional recourses; supervisor, RA, etc.

 - 2. Conduct entry brief and dry walk through

-- a.
-Verify rifles are clear and safe (no live ammunition)
+- 1. Verify rifles are clear and safe (no live ammunition)

-- b.
-Approach
+- 2. Approach

-- c.
-Stacking
+- 3. Stacking

-- d.
-Officers responsibility and squeeze up
+- 4. Officers responsibility and squeeze up

-- e.
-Open door/close door techniques
+- 5. Open door/close door techniques

-- f.
-Crossover/buttonhook entries
+- 6. Crossover/buttonhook entries

-- g.
-Limited penetration
+- 7. Limited penetration

-- h.
-Areas of responsibility
+- 8. Areas of responsibility

-- i.
-Target identification: shoot/no shoot
+- 9. Target identification: shoot/no shoot

-- i.
-Communication
+- 10. Communication

 - 3. Live Fire Exercise

-- a.
-1 to 1 ratio (Instructor to student)
+- 1. 1 to 1 ratio (Instructor to student)

-- b.
-Using all skills learned during dry walk through
+- 2. Using all skills learned during dry walk through

-- c.
-Individual debrief
+- 3. Individual debriefs

-- 4. Group debrief
+- 4. Group debriefs

-- E. LEARNING ACTIVITY: Designated Cover Officer (DCO) Tactical Drill
+- E. Designated Cover Officer (DCO) Tactical Drill

 - 1. Conduct DCO tactical drill briefing (items to be covered)

-- a.
-Dept. shooting policy
+- 1. Dept. shooting policy

-- b.
-Cover vs. concealment
+- 2. Cover vs. concealment

-- c.
-Can shoot vs. should shoot
+- 3. Can shoot vs. should shoot

-- d.
-Limiting shots fired during Officer involved shooting
+- 4. Limiting shots fired during Officer involved shooting

-- e.
-Reducing contagious fire
+- 5. Reducing contagious fire

 - 2. Live fire exercise

-- a.
-Using any Dept. approved shooting position
+- 1. Using any Dept. approved shooting position

-- b.
-Instructor will designate DCO's (between 0-5 shooters).
+- 2. Instructor will designate DCO's (between 0-5 shooters).
 The instructors are designated as all less lethal force options, and will provide verbal commands, and advise that all other means of force have been exhausted before the command of shoot.
 On the command of "shoot" (which is designated as a deadly threat being present and seen), only the DCO's are to shoot, individual, well placed, minimal shots, ensuring assessments between each round.

-- c.
-Repeat as needed
+- 3. Repeat as needed

 - 3. Debrief Tactical Drill